yspaggar/yspaggar.github.io/README.md

-# TrainRepo
+# Counter Project
-This repo is for training my skills with git and github and also html, css and js.
+This repo is for my counter.